unm-historiography/metahistory/essays/medieval/bede.md

 In 725, Bede wrote [*The Reckoning of Time*](https://en.wikipedia.org/wiki/The_Reckoning_of_Time), (*De temporum ratione* in the original Latin), which among much else promoted the use of a novel system for dating years, which had been created by a fellow monk, [Dionysius Exiguus](https://en.wikipedia.org/wiki/Dionysius_Exiguusnysius_Exiguus) (c.
 470-c.
 544).
 In this system, years are numbered from the incarnation of Jesus Christ, and described with the phrase *anno Domini*, “in the Year of our Lord”.

+Prior to Bede’s use of the AD system, and its ensuing popularization by Bede’s students, systems of numbering years were confused and complex.
+One common method was regnal dating, referring to years in reference to the reigns of kings or often popes.
+Bede himself uses this system, referring to events taking place in the “3rd year of Pope Gregory,” for example.
+This approach has obvious limitations.

 ## Conclusion